Cigna modified MM 0069 for airway clearance devices, effective November 4, 2025. Here's what billing teams need to know.

 | Impact Level | High |

-| Specialties Affected | Pulmonology, Neurology, Pediatrics, Rehabilitation Medicine, DME Suppliers |
+| Specialties Affected | Pulmonology, Neurology, Pediatrics, Rehabilitation Medicine, DME suppliers |

-| Key Action | Audit active claims for E0481 and confirm medical necessity documentation is current for E0482, E0483, and E1399 before billing against this policy |
+| Key Action | Remove E0481 from your charge capture for Cigna claims immediately; verify medical necessity documentation for E0482, E0483, and E1399 before billing |

 Cigna Airway Clearance Device Coverage Criteria and Medical Necessity Requirements 2025